The Film

 Christopher Hursh

-Chris is an award-winning photojournalist, video editor, and video producer.
+Chris is an award-winning photojournalist, video editor, and video producer, with 25+ years in broadcast journalism.
 He has won a national Emmy Award for Best Spot News in the United States, along with three Regional Emmy Awards and many other local, national, and regional honors.

 Previously, Chris spent 20 years in the television news industry.
 In addition to the many awards already noted, Chris has also freelanced for CBS News, NBC News, and other national and international outlets.